FAQ for guests

 Even though your contact at the faculty will have to do the arrangements, you can still look for available options (and prices) within your preferred timeframe.

-SIB (The Student Welfare Organisation in Bergen).
+Sammen (The Student Welfare Organisation in Bergen).

 UIB "Inner market" housing.

 At UiB there is what we call an "Inner market" for flats and apartments.
-This is a markedplace where employees register housing for rent, and where people within the UiB organisation advertise for housing wanted.
+This is a marketplace where employees register housing for rent, and where people within the UiB organisation advertise for housing wanted.
 The prices on the housing announced here will vary depending on size, shared/not shared facilities, distance from the city - and so on.
 The prices already mentioned above are representative for the prices of these flats.

-If you find housing of interest you contact the person listed in the advertisement and make a private arrangement.
+If you find housing of interest you contact the person listed in the advertisement directly and make a private arrangement.